+As we celebrate 100 years of excellence, innovation, and impact, we find ourselves in an era of unprecedented opportunity and transformation.
+The College of Education continues to prepare professionals who will shape the future of education, counseling, leadership, and more.
+Our centennial marks not just a time for reflection but also for embracing the forward-thinking initiatives that have become hallmarks of our programs.

-We are in an ever-changing world, which calls for more interdisciplinary partnerships and collaboration with external partners.
-Within the college, faculty and staff work to prepare professionals across many fields of education, including teacher preparation, counseling, curriculum studies, curriculum and instruction, educational leadership, higher education, science education, and special education as part of a variety of undergraduate and graduate programs.
-We value partnerships with schools, community agencies, centers and institutes, and international organizations.
-We now offer a Teacher Residency program where students have the opportunity to participate in a year-long clinical teaching experience, which puts student learning at the center of the preparation experience.
-We are also committed to Learning by Scientific Design, part of a national network aimed at transforming the way institutions prepare future teachers through the lens of learning science.
-We are committed to creating a diverse workforce of educators, counselors, and leaders who will teach and lead in ways that promote our TCU mission: To educate individuals to think and act as ethical leaders and responsible citizens in the global community.
+In today's ever-changing world, interdisciplinary partnerships and collaboration with external partners are more critical than ever.
+The college's faculty and staff work tirelessly to prepare professionals across a wide spectrum of fields, including teacher preparation, counseling, curriculum studies, educational leadership, higher education, science education, and special education.
+Our programs reflect our deep commitment to partnerships with schools, community agencies, centers, institutes, and international organizations, all of which aim to transform education and create lasting change.

+One of our most innovative additions is the Teacher Residency Program, which offers students a yearlong clinical teaching experience, placing student learning at the center of their preparation.
+Our ongoing dedication to Learning by Scientific Design, part of a national network, is revolutionizing how we train future educators, emphasizing evidence-based practices grounded in the science of learning.

+As we enter the second century, we remain devoted to creating a diverse workforce of educators, counselors, and leaders who are prepared to serve in ways that reflect TCU's mission: to educate individuals to think and act as ethical leaders and responsible citizens in the global community.

-TCU's College of Education faculty are nationally recognized researchers within their fields of study, national leaders in their professional organizations, and award-winning teachers.
-Through our collaborative programs and high-quality research and teaching, we aim to improve lives.
-We embody the mission statement: The TCU College of Education prepares exemplary leaders for diverse educational settings and related fields who are reflective, ethical, innovative and committed to all learners.
+The College of Education faculty are nationally recognized researchers, leaders in their respective fields, and award-winning educators.
+We continue to improve lives and communities through our collaborative programs, innovative research, and high-quality teaching.
+Our mission statement reflects this commitment: The TCU College of Education prepares exemplary leaders for diverse educational settings and related fields who are reflective, ethical, innovative, and dedicated to all learners.